Cannibal-Turtle/rss-feed/README.md

 </item>
 ```

-## mistmint_state.json
+## NEW: mistmint_state.json & paid_history.json

-- A file to manually update all premium chapters of the novels in Mistmint Haven, as the site cannot be scraped nor does it have a paid feed.
+- `mistmint_state` is a file to manually update all premium chapters of the novels in Mistmint Haven, as the site cannot be scraped nor does it have a paid feed.
+- `paid_history.json` is a premature file that keeps track of the last 7-day feed before it merges with the final feed.
+Necessary due to mistmint's volatile feed log.